Capital Campaign Case for Support: How to Write Your Own

 What is a case for support?

-Also known as a case statement, a case for support for a capital campaign is a clear and compelling set of ideas that literally make the case for why donors should give to your capital campaign.
-Though over the phases of the campaign, the way those ideas are expressed will shift and change, the key concepts will stay the same.
+Also known as a case statement, a capital campaign case for support is a clear and compelling set of ideas that literally make the case for why donors should give to your campaign.
+While the way those ideas are expressed may shift throughout campaign phases, the key concepts will stay the same.

 What to Include in Your Case for Support

-- What’s the solution?
-This section describes what your organization is going to do to solve the challenges you face in a way that makes a donor what to help.
+- Solution to your challenge.
+Describe what your organization is going to do to solve the challenges you face in a way that makes a donor want to help.

-- What will it cost?
-Describe here how much you will have to raise to make the project work financially and how you plan to raise those funds.
+- Project budget.
+Provide a breakdown of how much you need to finance the project and how you plan to raise those funds.

-- Why does it matter?
-Reinforce the themes of your campaign in a way that will inspire donors.
+- Expected project impact.
+Emphasize your campaign’s potential outcomes to reinforce the themes of your campaign in a way that will inspire donors.

 Writing a Capital Campaign Case for Support: 6 Key Elements and Examples

-The best way to work on developing the case for support is by writing a simple draft word document that includes all of the elements above.
-Don’t include photos or fancy graphics.
-Just get the ideas right and written in a clear and simple style.
+The best way to work on developing a case for support is by drafting a document that includes all of the elements above.
+Don’t add photos or fancy graphics.
+Just get the ideas right and written down in a clear, simple style.

-Your case for support doesn’t start out as a polished document.
+Your case for support will not start out as a polished document.
 No one’s does.
-Your case should begin as a series of ideas organized in a logical and compelling way.
+Rather, it will begin as a series of ideas organized in a logical and compelling way.

 Once you’ve nailed down these essential elements, you can then weave them together into a compelling story.
-Connecting the dots with illustrative details about the purpose and impact of your campaign can go a long way to engage your donors—stories are remembered a whopping 22 times more easily than data and straight facts alone.
+Connecting the dots with illustrative details about the purpose and impact of your campaign can go a long way to engage your donors.
+In fact, stories are remembered a whopping 22 times more easily than data alone.

-And while your organization’s campaign may be very different from any other organization’s, we’ve found that all truly compelling cases follow this simple 6-part framework.
+And while your organization’s campaign may be wholly unique, we’ve found that all truly compelling cases follow this simple 6-part framework.

 1. Your Vision